HedgeWizardly/hedge-wizard-guide-to-the-realms/subclasses/College of Necrodance.md

 ## Animating Performance

 At 6th level, you learn the animate dead spell if you do not know it already, and it is always prepared.
-When you cast animate dead, you can target one additional corpse or pile of bones, creating another zombie or skeleton, as appropriate.
-Alternatively, you can target a Large or smaller non-magical item that is not being carried or worn, which uses the Dancing Item stat block, which uses your proficiency bonus (PB).
+When you cast animate dead, you can choose to target a Large or smaller non-magical item that is not being carried or worn, which uses the Dancing Item stat block, benefitting from your proficiency bonus (PB).
+Additionally, you can target one additional corpse,  pile of bones, or object- creating another zombie, skeleton, or Dancing Item as appropriate.

 Whenever you create an undead using a necromancy spell, it has additional benefits:
 *   The creature's dexterity score is increased by an amount equal to your Charisma modifier